dekuNukem/duckyPad/app_posix.md

 # Running duckyPad Configurator on Linux

 ## Script Install Method
 To use duckyPad configurator, clone the repo or download the latest source files from the [release page](https://github.com/dekuNukem/duckyPad/releases/latest).
-Enter `pc_software` directory in terminal, then use the duckypad_config_install.sh file to install the software on your system.
+Enter `pc_software` directory in terminal, then use `duckypad_config_install.sh` file to install the software on your system.

 The Install script will move all files to the `/opt/duckypad_config` directory.
-It will also install the python dependancies and the udev rules.
+It will also install the python dependencies and the udev rules.
 Currently, this has only been tested with Ubuntu based distros.

 ```bash
 sudo +x ./duckypad_config_install.sh